WHISKEY WHEN WE'RE DRY: A Novel by John Larison

 Sept 13, 2018: On-air with Ken Jones of KBOO

-August 24, 2018 On-air interview with Oregon Public Broadcasting's Think Out Loud.
+August 24, 2018 Here John read from WHISKEY on-air interview with Oregon Public Broadcasting's Think Out Loud.

 August 20, 2018 Profile in Kirkus Reviews